Scandinavian Airlines gets $1.5 billion to survive crisis

 In the statement, SAS said that amid the global travel restrictions caused by the pandemic it had taken measures “to radically reduce costs as a result of the decline in demand, which is not expected to return to pre-COVID-19 levels before 2022.”

-The recapitalization plan is subject to approvals by a general shareholders' meeting and the European Commission.
+The recapitalization plan is subject to approvals by a shareholders' meeting and the European Commission.

+SAS Chief Financial Officer Torbjorn Wist told a webcast news conference that he expects approval by the Commission of the Danish and Swedish government aid.
+Sweden holds nearly 15% and Denmark some 14% of the shares.

+CEO Rickard Gustafson said the COVID-19 crisis will affect aviation demand for years to come.
+In April, SAS’ seat capacity was down 95% and 90% of staff were on temporary lay-offs, the airline said.